coolbreeze413/qorc-onion-apps/README.rst

    Listens to both USBSERIAL, as well as the EOSS3 UART at IO_44/IO_45, so either USB port on the board, or external USB-UART cable can be used to flash the images.

-   Loading this can be done via JLink/OpenOCD, and then the board can be prepped by using a simple 'flash-initialize' to flash the set of bootloader, bootfpga (usb-serial fpga image), m4app, appfpga images (simple helloworld).
+   Loading this can be done via JLink/OpenOCD, and then the board can be prepped by using a simple 'flash-initialize' to flash the set of bootloader, bootfpga (usb-serial fpga image), m4app, appfpga images (simple helloworld m4+fpga).

    refer : `qorc_loadflash_dual <./qorc_loadflash_dual>`__